Family Resources Survey: History

 Before 1992, DWP had to rely on other government surveys, for example the Family Expenditure Survey (succeeded by the Living Cost and Food Survey) and the General Household Survey.
 However their sample sizes proved insufficient for the needs of DWP.
 The FRS was therefore launched in 1992 to supply DWP with the information it required for policy analysis.
 It has been conducted annually since then.

 Beginning with a sample size of about 26,000 households, the number was reduced in 1997 to 24,000 households.
 After Northern Ireland was included in the sample, and also a 100% boost was introduced for Scotland, the sample size rose to 29,000 households in 2002 across the UK.
-In the most recent survey, the sample size was over 25,000 households (over 42,000 adults).
+In the 2020 to 2021 survey year, the introduction of Government restrictions led to a compulsory halt to face-to-face interviewing.
+As a result, telephone interviewing was adopted, accompanied by a substantial reduction of completed interviews, with just over 10,000 achieved.
+In the most recent survey, the sample size was over 16,000 households (over 27,000 adults).
 The ongoing target is for 20,000 households (over 33,000 adults) to be interviewed each year.

 In recent years, the mean time of an interview is approximately 1 hour long.
 The questions deal with a very broad range of topics: